leo-schultheiss/compare_variance_residual/Readme.md

 ## Data and Features

-The fMRI data and its related features are expected to be located in a folder with the following structure:
+The fMRI data and its related features should be at the repository root with the following structure:
 ```
 data/
 ├─ features/